gnuradio/gr-dpd/README.md

 * LMS (Least Mean Squares) Algorithm
 * Look-Up Table based Algorithm

-So, far RLS based algorithm has been implemented.
+So, far RLS and LMS based algorithm has been implemented.

 The blocks added to the module, so far, are: